 Have students complete pre- and post-program surveys.
-You will need to provide the links, which are found on the Participant Materials sheet.
+You will need to provide the links, which are found on the Student Materials sheet.

-Activity and Time (Minutes) Handouts Objectives Work and Career Readiness Pathway Competencies Session One: Career Interests and Your Path Teacher Intro (5) Developing a Career Plan (intro, video) (10) Career Interest Inventory (20) Teacher Wrap-Up (5-10) Recommended: Make the Match (15) Recommended: Growth Mindset activities (15) Career Interests and Your Path Students will: Consider their values, skills, and interests.
+Activity and Time (Minutes) Handouts Objectives Work and Career Readiness Pathway Competencies Session One: Career Interests and Your Path Teacher Intro (5) Developing a Career Plan (intro, video) (10) Career Interest Inventory (20) Teacher Wrap-Up (5-10) Recommended: How to Develop a Growth Mindset (10) Career Interests and Your Path Students will: Consider their values, skills, and interests.
 Take a Career Interest Inventory.
 Relate their values, skills, interests, and Career Interest Inventory to future career opportunities.
 Critical and Analytical Thinking Seek and evaluate evidence to make decisions.
-Session Two: Career Planning and Your Path Teacher Intro (5) Why Is Career Planning Important? (intro, video) (10) Career Clusters (15) Teacher Wrap-Up (5-10) Recommended: JA Future by Design: Careers (30) Optional: Advance CTE (20) Career Planning and Your Path Students will: Learn why career planning is important.
+Session Two: Career Planning and Your Path Teacher Intro (5) Why Is Career Planning Important? (intro, video) (10) Career Clusters (20) Teacher Wrap-Up (5-10) Optional: Advance CTE (20) Career Planning and Your Path Students will: Learn why career planning is important.
 Recognize career clusters.
 Identify career clusters that match their skills and interests.
 Identify requirements to obtain jobs in fields of interest.
 Critical and Analytical Thinking Seek and evaluate evidence to make decisions.
 Weigh the pros and cons of available courses of action.